meleu/tdd-ruby/hello-world.md

 end
 ```

-The concept of class and subclass will be explained in another moment.
+The concept of subclass will be explained in another moment.
 For now just keep in mind that when we create the `TestGreeter` as a subclass of `Minitest::Test`, this means that `TestGreeter` inherits the behavior defined in `Minitest::Test`.

 #### The actual test method